HoloClean/HoloClean-Legacy-deprecated/README.md

-# HoloClean
+# HoloClean: A Machine Learning System for Data Enrichment
-HoloClean over Spark and PyTorch
+HoloClean is built over Spark and PyTorch

 ### Status